6 minute read

 Enable IP Packet Forwarding

-By default any modern Linux distributions will have IP Forwarding disabled.
-To enable IP packet forwarding enable it into the /etc/sysctl.conf:
+By default, any modern Linux distribution will have IP Forwarding disabled.
+To enable IP packet forwarding, enable it in /etc/sysctl.conf:

 echo "net.ipv4.ip_forward = 1" >> /etc/sysctl.conf